jank324/8mm-film-scanner/README.md

 The solution is to build your own scanner, an idea that got hooked on after finding a [video on the AACA Library's *Mike's Movie Machine*](https://www.youtube.com/watch?v=luGacxJMZI8), which is really just an incarnation of the absolutely amazing [*Kinograph*](https://www.kinograph.cc) project.
 TODO [Kinograph Forums](https://forums.kinograph.cc)

 In the following, you will find a detailed description of my *8mm Film Scanner* and the workflow around it.
 The scanner is built around an old dual-gauge film projector and a [Raspberry Pi](https://www.raspberrypi.org) single board computer.

+TODO more on features and capabilities, less on story and why not to do service or other scanning methods

 Below you find a photo of my scanner, a screenshot of its web interface as well as a sample scan.